List of children of General Hospital: Wiley Cooper-Jones

 Wiley Cooper-Jones is the son of Michael Corinthos and Nelle Benson, introduced on July 31, 2018.
 Nelle delivers the baby with Liesl Obrecht's help.
-Nelle runs into Brad Cooper, who is mourning the loss of his adoptive son, Wiley Cooper-Jones.
+Calling the baby Jonah, the name she and Michael picked out for him, Nelle runs into Brad Cooper, who is mourning the loss of his adoptive son, Wiley Cooper-Jones.
 She convinces Brad to switch the babies out of spite towards Michael.
 Brad takes the baby home to his husband Lucas Jones, while Michael is convinced his son died.
 In late 2019, Brad reveals to Lucas that Wiley is not their son.
 Wiley is almost kidnapped by Nelle when she learns Michael knows the truth, but Michael finds her and is reunited with his son.
 Nelle sues Michael for full custody, but the judge grants full custody to Michael and denies Nelle visitation.
 Wiley is kidnapped by Nelle, but before she can disappear, Michael finds them and brings Wiley home.
 After Nelle's death, Wiley is adopted by Willow Tait, Michael's wife and Nelle's twin sister.

+Amelia Corinthos

+Amelia Corinthos is the daughter of Michael Corinthos and Willow Tait.
+Willow suffered from Leukemia during her pregnancy.
+Amelia was born via emergency c-section but was otherwise healthy.